KynanBertulli/silver-orange-coding-task/README.md

 Using the provided React application in `/web`:

- 1. Fetch repository data from the Express API created in (A).
+ 1. -Fetch repository data from the Express API created in (A).
- 2. Display a list of repositories.
+ 2. -Display a list of repositories.
 Include the repository *name, *description, *language, and *forks count in the list.
- 3. The list of repositories should be displayed in reverse chronological order by creation date.
+ 3. -The list of repositories should be displayed in reverse chronological order by creation date.
- 4. Add buttons for each language type.
+ 4. -Add buttons for each language type.
 Make clicking on a language button filter the list by language type.
- 5. Make each repository in the list clickable.
+ 5. - Make each repository in the list clickable.
- 6. When you click a repository, display the most recent commit date, author, and message.
+ 6. - When you click a repository, display the most recent commit date, author, and message.
  6. If the repository has a `README.md` file, it will be located at https://raw.githubusercontent.com/${repo.full_name}/master/README.md.
 In